 Allied Dental Educator

 Allied dental health educators prepare students to become dental hygienists, dental assistants and/or dental laboratory technicians.
-There is an urgent need for allied dental educators because of the growing demand for qualified allied dental professionals as well as the growth in the number of these academic programs.
+There is an urgent increasing need for allied dental educators because of the growing demand for qualified allied dental professionals as well as growth in the number of these academic programs.

 Allied dental educators must be at the forefront of oral health practice, science and technology.
-Dental science and technology are constantly advancing, so educators must stay informed about new techniques, equipment, and evidence based research so they can prepare their students adequately for the workplace.
+Dental science and technology are constantly advancing, so educators must stay informed about new techniques, equipment and evidence-based research so they can prepare their students adequately for the workplace.

 In addition to classroom teaching, allied dental educators may supervise students in a laboratory, clinical or community setting.
 They serve as mentors and role models to students in providing quality oral health care to a variety of patients.

 Becoming an allied dental educator is one way for experienced dental hygienists, dental assistants and dental laboratory technologists to give back to their professional community.
-Mentoring students in mastering new skills can be highly rewarding, and provides a new way to share skills polished over the course of a career.
+Mentoring students in mastering new skills can be highly rewarding and provides a new way to share skills polished over the course of a career.

 Allied dental educators are in demand because more teachers are needed to prepare the tens of thousands of allied dental workers that will be needed to fill vacant jobs in the years ahead.